Course Description & Logistics

 algorithm (from class) is best suited for addressing it and justify your answer

-Implement in code common RL algorithms (as assessed by the homeworks).
+Implement in code common RL algorithms (as assessed by the assignments).

 Describe (list and define) multiple criteria for analyzing RL algorithms and evaluate